What Are The Koshas?

 As we begin to learn about the true source of our thoughts we are better able to respond to life rather than react to life.

-The 5 Kosha
+The 5 Koshas

 Annamaya kosa – the visible and dense physical layer

-This is your body that requires food, nutrients, water, movement, etc. It’s all of your muscles, bones, ligaments and tendons.
+The first kosha is your body that requires food, nutrients, water, movement, etc. It’s all of your muscles, bones, ligaments and tendons.

 Although it may seem simple, a lot of people are out of touch with their physical body.
 To bring awareness to the annamaya kosa, notice your physical body.
 Be aware of your alignment, notice the functioning of your different body systems.
 Are you sitting straight or are you hunched forward?
 How is your digestion?